D2-mods/The-Workshop-Kitpack/README.md

 1. Install this mod after FnP multiclass.
 It will automatically re-enable the class.
 2. Use cdtweaks/Tweaks Anthology.
 It has components that make all classes (including FMC) available to all races.
 3. Edit clsrcreq.2DA.
 Just find FIGHTER_MAGE_CLERIC, and set whichever races you want to 1.

+**This is how I'd do the install:**
+1. FnP spheres, kits, usability
+2. The Workshop Kitpack
+3. FnP multiclass kits (if using)
+4. cdtweaks - enable all classes/multiclasses for all races

 ---
 ---